xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 Recipients    is the name of the person to whom you want to send the mail.
 The name should be given as text.

--   To specify more than one name, give the list of names as an array.
+  - > To specify more than one name, give the list of names as an array.
-    > For example, SEND.MAIL({\"John\", \"Paul\", \"George\",
+    > For example, SEND.MAIL({"John", "Paul", "George", "Ringo"}) would
-    > \"Ringo\"}) would send the active workbook to the four names in
+    > send the active workbook to the four names in the array.
+You can
-    > the array.
-You can also refer to a range on a sheet or macro sheet
+    > also refer to a range on a sheet or macro sheet that contains a
-    > that contains a list of names to whom you want the mail to be
+    > list of names to whom you want the mail to be sent.

-    > sent.
+  - > To send mail to users on different Microsoft Mail for the

--   To send mail to users on different Microsoft Mail for the Macintosh
+    > Macintosh servers, specify the server name along with the user
-    > servers, specify the server name along with the user name.
-The
+    > name.
+The following text, as the recipients argument, sends mail
-    > following text, as the recipients argument, sends mail to wandagr
+    > to wandagr on server2, gregpr on the current server, and victorge
-    > on server2, gregpr on the current server, and victorge on server7:
+    > on server7:

-> {\"wandagr\@server2\", \"gregpr\", \"victorge\@server7\"}
+> {"wandagr@server2", "gregpr", "victorge@server7"}
 >
 >

 Subject    is a text string that specifies the subject of the message.